OpenThread Temperature Sensor Network with Tock

 In this project we want to demonstrate how the Tock operating system can function as a flexible and reliable platform to build integrated systems.
 In particular, we demonstrate Tock's ability to run mutliple, mutually-distrustful applications on a single microcontroller, and it's IEEE 802.15.4 / Thread communications stack.

 To demonstrate these features, we will build an HVAC control system for a shared office environment.
 Each employee will have access to their own HVAC control unit, connected to the central HVAC system through a Thread network.
 As the temperature set point can be a contencious subject, we allow each employee to enter their desired temperature.
 In turn, their control unit will display the average temperature set across all controllers, in addition to the current temperature at the control unit.
-We use Tock's OpenThread-based communications stack and it's ability to run multiple concurrent applications to build this control unit (mote).
+We use Tock's OpenThread-based communications stack and its ability to run multiple concurrent applications to build this control unit (mote).

 We divide the mote's functionality into three separate applications: